-Your cat may never take first place in an obedience competition, but she can certainly learn to come when called.
+Your kitty may never take first place in an obedience competition, but teach your cat to come when called.
 All you have to do is figure out what she finds irresistible and follow a simple training plan.

 Training Your Cat to Come to You